AnderssonPeter/Home-Assistant-Windows-Tools/README.md

 This tool allows you to run HASS as a `Windows service` also implements a check every 30 seconds to ensure that HASS is responsive.

 ### Installation
-* Copy the `HomeAssistantService` folder to a location of choice for example `C:\Program files\HomeAssistantService`
+* Copy the `HomeAssistantService` folder to a location of choice for example `C:\Program files\HomeAssistantService\`
-* Open cmd and go to the directory where you placed `HomeAssistantService` run `HomeAssistantService install`
+* Open cmd and go to the directory where you placed `HomeAssistantService`
+* Run `HomeAssistantService install`, this installs it as a windows service.
-* Provide the credentials for the current user then prompted (This is used to run the service as the current user)
+* Provide the credentials for the current user when prompted (This is used to run the service as the current user)
-* `HomeAssistantService start` this starts the service and in turn `HASS`.
+* Run `HomeAssistantService start` this starts the service and in turn `Home Assistant`.

+### Uninstall
+* Open cmd and go to the directory where you placed `HomeAssistantService`
+* First stop the service with `HomeAssistantService stop`
+* Run `HomeAssistantService uninstall` to uninstall the service

 ## IISRPWA - IIS Reverse Proxy with authentication
 This allows you to turn IIS into a Reverse proxy with multiple users.